Jonas Zdanys: Background

-Zdanys is the author of fifty-four books.
-Forty-nine of them are collections of his own poetry, written in English or in Lithuanian, and of his translations of Lithuanian poetry and prose into English.
+Zdanys is the author of fifty-six books.
+Fifty of them are collections of his own poetry, written in English or in Lithuanian, and of his translations of Lithuanian poetry and prose into English.
 His Lithuanian language poetry has been described as the product and result of his effort to bring to Lithuanian letters a modern, multidimensional-chaotic consciousness.

 Zdanys is also active as a literary editor and has served as General Editor of Lituanus, The Lithuanian Quarterly Journal of Arts and Sciences (1976–1996); a Member of the Editorial Board of PEN of Lithuania; Consulting Editor of Contemporary East European Poetry; and a Reader for the Creative Writing Fellowship Program of the National Endowment for the Arts.